Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Molecular and atomic gas

-In Fig.~\ref{fig:scatter_plot_r21} we report the excitation ratio $r_{21}$ as a function of galaxy morphology for the 147 sources.
-The associated median value is $r_{21}=0.53^{+0.37}_{-0.19}$.
-It is formally lower that that of $r_{21}\sim0.8$ assumed for our sources.
-Note that excitation ratio estimates are also very uncertain, which is confirmed by the large reported uncertainties and the wide range of values within $r_{21}\sim0.1-3$ that are found for our sources.
+In Fig.~\ref{fig:scatter_plot_r21} we report the excitation ratio $r_{21}$ as a function of galaxy morphology for the 147 sources. { The $r_{21}$ uncertainty is estimated by propagating in quadrature the uncertainties on the velocity integrated CO(2$\rightarrow$1) and CO(1$\rightarrow$0) fluxes.} The associated median value is $r_{21}={0.53^{+0.42}_{-0.17}}$, which is formally lower that that of $r_{21}\sim0.8$ assumed for our sources.
+Excitation ratio estimates are also very uncertain, which is confirmed by the large reported uncertainties and the wide range of values within $r_{21}\sim0.1-3$ that are found for our sources.

-The scatter plot reported in Fig.~\ref{fig:scatter_plot_r21}, along with the running mean, show an increase of the excitation from late-type ($T\geq0$) to early-type ($T<0$) galaxies.
-A good correlation is found with the Spearman test between $r_{21}$ and morphology (p-value~=~$1.93\times10^{-3}$).
-Early type galaxies are in fact more concentrated and have denser gas reservoirs than late type galaxies.

-As illustrated by the color bar in the Figure, there is also a tentative dependence of $r_{21}$ as a function of the star formation activity.
-Indeed, the sub-sample of 5 sources with the highest sSFR$={\rm SFR}/M_\star>3.5\times10^{-10}~M_\odot$/yr tend to populate the region in the plot associated with highest excitations, with a median of $r_{21}=0.86$, hence close to $r_{21}\sim1$.
-This result is consistent with the fact that fully or highly excited gas is commonly found in systems with strong ongoing star-formation activity, as for example it is the case for highly star-forming (ultra) luminous infrared galaxies \citep[][]{Bothwell2013,Daddi2015}.
-On the other hand no clear trend was found when plotting $r_{21}$ against the stellar mass, distance to Virgo, distance to the filament spine, and local density.
+The scatter plot reported in Fig.~\ref{fig:scatter_plot_r21}, along with the binned median values (triangles), shows an increase of the excitation from late-type ($T\geq0$) to early-type ($T<0$) galaxies. { The excitation ratio $r_{21}$ and morphological parameter $T$ turn out to be anti-correlated.
+Spearman's test gives a probability of the null-hypothesis (no correlation) of ${p=~3.6\times10^{-3}}$, { where upper limits have been discarded.
+However, only a tentative correlation is found, ${p=~3.6\times10^{-2}}$, when upper limits are included and considered as detections.} The observed trend may be a result of our selection, as in the figure we report only those galaxies that are at least detected in CO(1$\rightarrow$0).
+With this selection we miss the majority (68\%) of early-type galaxies but only 30\% of late-type galaxies in our sample.
+No clear trend was instead} found when plotting $r_{21}$ against the SFR, { specific star formation rate (sSFR)}, stellar mass, distance to Virgo, distance to the filament spine, or local density.

-\subsection{HI gas Masses}
+\subsection{HI gas masses}